Imperative statements¶

 Technical details: Imperative statements and scopes¶

-The icing on the cake of Indigo are the imperative statements like if
+The icing on the cake of Indigo are the imperative statements like if, while,

 its semantic.